Do you know which Christmas cookies are the most popular in the Czech Republic? Here's the answer: Linzer cookies, aka linecke cukrovi!

 Follow me on Facebook and Pinterest.
 Subscribe to my newsletter.
 Send me any question about Czech cuisine to my e-mail.
 I love hearing your feedback!

-Linecke cukrovi – Czech Linzer Cookies
+Linecké cukroví – Czech Linzer Cookies

 Ingredients

-- 1 and ½ cups all-purpose flour (200 g)
+- 1 ¼ cups all-purpose flour

-- 1 and ¼ stick butter (140 g) unsalted
+- 1 stick unsalted butter cold

-- ½ cup powdered sugar (70 g)
+- ⅓ cup powdered sugar

-- 1 egg yolks
+- 1 egg yolk

-- ½ teaspoon vanilla paste
+- ¼ teaspoon vanilla paste (or vanilla extract)

 - 1 teaspoon lemon zest freshly ground

-- ½ cup jam (150 g) e. g., raspberry or red currant
+- ½ cup jam e. g., raspberry or red currant

 Instructions

-- Bake the cookies in a preheated oven at 350 °F (177 °C) for 10-12 minutes.
+- Bake the cookies in a preheated oven at 350 °F for 9 minutes.

 Notes

-- Makes about 30 Linzer cookies.
+- The basic recipe makes about 25 Linzer cookies.

 - In the case of Linzer tarts, it is a shortbread dough, so do not knead it for a long time, else the cookies will be stiff.